16 Best Backyard Golf Practice Tools & Tips [Expert Review]

 If you think golf practice chip shots gets boring, you won’t after you play with the GoSports Battle Chip.
 If you have a family of golfers in your home, Battle Chip is a great solution to get everyone involved.
 This backyard golf practice tool comes with a 3” x 2” target, a hitting mat, and color-coded foam balls.

 We don’t recommend leaving the GoSports Battle Chip permanently set up, but there is a carry case that everything easily fits into.
+It will stay in much better shape keeping it out of the elements.

 The game is played as if it is nine holes, and you essentially try and score more points than those you are playing against.
 When you don’t have anyone to play with, the Battle Chip can be a great practice tool.